-PRACTICUM IN HEALTH SCIENCE (PATIENT CARE

-TECHNICIAN) (dual credit) This course provides advanced knowledge and clinical skills necessary for employment in the healthcare industry.

-Students will study EKG and phlebotomy principles in preparation for certification as a Patient Care Technician (PCT).
-Students will explore industry standards and techniques with an emphasis on patient safety and care.
-Students will also participate in clinical rotations to apply their skills.
-Students are responsible for all transportation, books, fees and tuition at the college and must pass the TSI (Texas Success Initiative) college entrance exam to enroll.
-This course has limited enrollment.
+PRACTICUM IN HEALTH PRACTICUM IN HEALTH SCIENCE (PATIENT CARE SCIENCE (PATIENT CARE TECHNICIAN) TECHNICIAN) (dual credit) This course provides advanced knowledge and clinical (dual credit) skills necessary for employment in the healthcare industry.
+Grade Placement: 12 Students will study EKG and phlebotomy principles in preparation for certification as Course #: 18979 Level: II a Patient Care Technician (PCT).
+Students will explore industry standards and Fall: DSAE 1340, ECRD 1111 techniques with an emphasis on patient safety and care.
+Students will also participate Spring: NUPC 1320, PLAB 1323 in clinical rotations to apply their skills.
+Students are responsible for all Prerequisite: CNA, application, current transportation, books, fees and tuition at the college and must pass the TSI (Texas immunization records and criminal history Success Initiative) college entrance exam to enroll.
+This course has limited check counselor approval and Collin College enrollment. admission Credit: 2 units